-Mitigation measures described elsewhere in this document for dust control, sediment control, water quality and noise and vibration management will minimise the environmental impact at all heritage locations.
+Mitigation measures described elsewhere in this document for dust control, sediment control during construction, water quality and noise and vibration management would minimise the environmental impact at all heritage locations.

 Final designs for the project should ensure that the bridge remains and culvert in the vicinity of Buffalo Creek are not impacted by the works.